 “What was so special about this “West Village”?”
 Malcolm Gladwell asked, when all he knew about New York was “from Martin Scorsese movies.”
-He is one of the authors of Greenwich Village Stories, a collection of essays by artists like John Guare, Thomas Meehan, Lou Reed, Wynton Marsalis, Patricia Clarkson, and many more (matched by photographs by Allen Ginsberg, Rudy Burckhardt, Berenice Abbott), an anthology of personal writings that reveals how the Village stimulated and changed these creative animals.
+He is one of the authors along with John Guare, Thomas Meehan, Lou Reed, Wynton Marsalis, Patricia Clarkson, and many more (matched by photographs by Allen Ginsberg, Rudy Burckhardt, Berenice Abbott).
+The anthology of personal writings reveals how the Village stimulated and changed these creative animals.
 But the neighborhood changed, too.
 With West Village one-bedrooms pushing $5,000, how many young artists can afford to live here now?
 Suddenly preservation of recent cultural history is important.
 With Greenwich Village Stories, GVSHP and Rizzoli are doing that.

 Photo by Shelley Seccombe (Back Flip Pier Bank Street 1979)